hestiaAI/ad-radar/README.md

 My Worth shows a red banner next to the ads that it detected, showing the cost of the ad in CPM (cost per mille, e.g. the price paid for a thousand impressions).

 There are 3 possibilities when My Worth detects an ad:
 1. My Worth couldn't find any information about the ad cost.
-The banner shows `No information`.
+The banner shows `No information found for this ad`.
 2. My Worth observed the prebid that won the auction for this ad space and knows exactly how much was paid, and through which advertiser network.
 The banner shows `CPM of {price} paid via {network}`.
 3. My Worth observed prebids but the auction was won through another ad channel, so it retrieves the prebid with the highest cost.
 The banner shows `CPM of at least {price}`.